-You’d think news that a substance is lethal to man in high quantities, and is a carcinogen in low quantities, would be shocking to me.
-Instead my reaction was, “Oh no. Not again.”
+You’d think news that a substance that is lethal to man in high quantities, and is a carcinogen in low quantities, would be shocking to me.
+Instead, my reaction was, “Oh no. Not again.”

 I was dismayed to learn through my reading, that curtains contain carcinogenic flame retardant that is dangerous to infants, and that carrots grown in certain soils contain enough nitrites to be too dangerous for baby food preparation.
 I began to wonder what else I didn’t know, and there begins the saga of my slow decline into food insanity.